 Propane is used primarily for space heating, water heating and cooking by residential and commercial customers.
 Home heating oil is used primarily as a source of residential space heating.
-The retail propane and are relatively stable and predictable due to the largely non-discretionary nature of propane and home heating oil use.
+The retail propane and home heating oil industries are both mature, with total demand expected to remain relatively flat or to decline slightly.
+We believe that these industries are relatively stable and predictable due to the largely non-discretionary nature of propane and home heating oil use.
 Accordingly, the demand for propane and home heating oil has historically been relatively unaffected by general economic conditions and has been a function of weather conditions.